MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-proxying.md

 If any of the environment configurations are found, a `ProxyOptions` instance will be created (by calling `ProxyOptions.fromConfiguration(Configuration.getGlobalConfiguration())`).
 More details about the `ProxyOptions` type are provided later in this article.

 > [!Important]
-> Java requires that the system environment property `java.net.useSystemProxies` must be `true` for any proxy configuration to be used.
+> To use any proxy configuration, Java requires you to set the system environment property `java.net.useSystemProxies` to `true`.

-If the system environment variables contain proxy configuration, but you don't want this used when creating an HTTP client instance, you can override the default behavior by explicitly setting a differently configured `Configuration` when in the builder of an HTTP client, as setting a `Configuration` means that the default behavior of calling `Configuration.getGlobalConfiguration()` will no longer occur.
+If the system environment variables contain proxy configuration, but you don't want it used when creating an HTTP client instance, you can override the default behavior by explicitly setting a differently configured `Configuration` when in the builder of an HTTP client, as setting a `Configuration` means that the default behavior of calling `Configuration.getGlobalConfiguration()` will no longer occur.
 For example, by calling the `configuration(Configuration)` API using `Configuration.NONE`, you can explicitly prevent the builder from inspecting the environment for configuration.

 **Example**